BuildWithHussain/vtf-training/practice/day-2.md

 </style>
 ```

-Once you are done, there should not be a single line of Vanilla CSS in the `style` section and you should be able to delete it without any effect to the styles.
+Once you are done, there should not be a single line of Vanilla CSS in the `style` section and you should be able to delete it without any effect to the look of the page.

 ### Task 4, Bring in the `List` component